jreive/TodoAndroid/README.md

 ## Notes

+This's the first time I learn how to dev a simple android's app.
+So funny.
+I just have 4 hours to dev it because I didn't read mail of codeshcool until today :v :v :v...
 I don't know how to change text of specific item in listview, but now it's okay, you're just need to update listview.

 ## License